Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 How to Virtual Whiteboard on Your iPad

-Connect your iPad and iPhone to video conferencing apps and sketch live with Concepts.
+Connect your iPad or iPhone to video conferencing apps and sketch live with Concepts.

 As more of our team and company workflows become remote, the need for clear communication skyrockets upward.
 Visual thinking techniques like mind mapping, strategizing and graphic recording pull team thinking and core messaging together.
 Adding an infinite whiteboard to your video conferencing helps to sell your ideas and cement your team vision.
 Concepts' fluid pens and markers in professional COPIC colors, endless zoom and flexible workspace provide an ideal toolset for sketching live.